rubenvannieuwpoort/minispartan6plus_base/README.md

 How to program the miniSpartan 6+
 ---------------------------------

 You should have followed the previous instructions on how to build this project and obtain the bitstream, called main.bit.
-Now, run:
+Now, connect the dev board to your PC with the USB cable and run:

     xc3sprog -c ftdi path/to/main.bit